 The fastest and most convenient option is to pay online via NSU eBill.
-You may pay via NSU eBill any time by check or credit card.
+You may pay via NSU eBill any time by echeck, credit card, or Visa/MasterCard/ or American Express gift card.
 Access the NSU eBill login page.

 Your NSU billing statement is generated the middle of each month.
 A notification will be sent to your NSU email that your eBill is ready to be viewed and paid.
 You may designate another person to receive your monthly eBill notification.
 Your authorized user(s) can make payments to your account as well.
 Simply click the Authorized User tab on the eBill home page and follow the directions to set up your authorized users.

 Please note: If a parent, guardian, or other person who has been designated as an authorized user on your account wishes to discuss your account with a university representative, NSU requires you to submit a completed Authorization for Release of Information Form (ROI) for the authorized person.
 You must indicate on the ROI to grant access to financial aid and student account information.
 Without a signed ROI on file, the Family Educational Rights and Privacy Act (FERPA) prohibits university representatives from discussing your student account, even with a person who has been set up as an authorized user in NSU eBill.
 Access to other information on the ROI is at your discretion.

 Mailing Payment Options:

 You may mail your check with your name and NSU ID to: